kyma-project/kyma/docs/monitoring/02-01-monitoring.md

   For more details, [read](https://prometheus.io/docs/introduction) the official documentation.

 - **Grafana** that provides a dashboard and graph editor to visualize metrics collected from the Prometheus API.
-Grafana uses the a query language called [PromQL](https://prometheus.io/docs/prometheus/latest/querying/basics/) to select and aggregate the metrics data from the Prometheus database.
+Grafana uses the query language called [PromQL](https://prometheus.io/docs/prometheus/latest/querying/basics/) to select and aggregate the metrics data from the Prometheus database.
 To access the Grafana UI, use the `https://grafana.{DOMAIN}` address, where {DOMAIN} is the domain of your Kyma cluster.

   For more details, [read](https://grafana.com/docs/guides/getting_started/) the official documentation.

-- **Alertmanager** that receives alerts from Prometheus and forwards this data onto configured Slack or Victor Ops channels.
+- **Alertmanager** that receives alerts from Prometheus and forwards this data to configured Slack or Victor Ops channels.

   > **NOTE:** There are no notification channels configured in the default monitoring installation.
 The current configuration allows you to add either Slack or Victor Ops channels.